Dwarf Slayer Cult

 3 | 3 | 2 | 3 | 4 | 1 | 2 | 1 | 8 |

-Weapons/Armour: May be equipped from the Slayer equipment list.
+Weapons/Armour: : Stubbles may be armed with weapons chosen from the Slayer equipment list.

 SPECIAL RULES